BytePSU/discord-bot/CONTRIBUTING.md

 In VS Code you can use the version control GUI on the left hand side to create a new branch.
 If you are new to VS Code this [YouTube Video will help you get started.](https://www.geeksforgeeks.org/how-to-clone-a-project-from-github-using-vscode/)

 ### Commit Messages
 Commit messages can be thought of as snapshots or saved states.
-Making a commit will save a copy fo the current state of your project folder.
+Making a commit will save a copy of the current state of your project folder.

 ```bash
 git commit -m "commit message"